zackhng/sutd-vn-engine/README.md

 ## Engine Format

 TODO: A text format for parsing story & story branches.
-Does PyGame have a standard format we can implement?
+Does renpy have a standard format we can implement?

+NVM renpy format is basically a mini-programming language.
+I would need to write a interpreter.
+I think I will come up with my own format.